 }

-The response still includes rate limit headers, which is the important part. x-rate-limit-reset tells you exactly when the window resets.
+The response still includes the rate-limit headers, which is the part that matters. x-rate-limit-reset tells you exactly when the window reopens, so you never have to blindly sleep for a fixed interval.

-The naive approach is to sleep for 15 minutes and retry.
-That works but wastes time.
-A better approach checks the reset timestamp and waits only as long as necessary.
+The naive approach sleeps for a flat 15 minutes and retries.
+It works but wastes time.
+A better approach reads the reset timestamp and waits only as long as the window actually needs.

 import time